Global Food Gelatin Market Research Report 2020-2026

 Gelatin is a natural protein that is derived from the partial hydrolysis of collagen, which exists in the skin and bones of animals.
 The most common types of gelatin are manufactured from porcine skin, bovine bone and bovine hide.
 Gelatin has unique characteristics that make it especially useful as a gelling agent, binder, emulsifier, or thickener.

-This report contains market size and forecasts of Food Gelatin in China, including the following market information:
+This report contains market size and forecasts of Food Gelatin in US, including the following market information:

-This report also analyses and evaluates the COVID-19 impact on Food Gelatin production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Food Gelatin production and consumption in US

 Total Market by Segment: